Five takeaways from Trump's trip to the G-20

 "At the end of the day, this is Syria," one senior State Department official said Friday, briefing reporters anonymously to better discuss details of the ceasefire deal and acknowledging the complications there.

-The question also remains of what to do with Syrian President Bashar al-Assad.
+There remains the question of what to do with Syrian President Bashar al-Assad.
 Tillerson has said of the country's future: "There will be a transition away from the Assad family."

 5. Big dollars were committed to a women empowerment fund.